 A nutritious, balanced diet is important for all aspects of health – including our eyes.
 According to the Royal National Institute of Blind People (RNIB), there is some evidence that a healthy diet rich in fruit and vegetables may help to keep eyes healthy and fresh.

-Cutting down on drinks such as alcohol and coffee could also help to ward off puffiness in the mornings.
-Both drinks can interfere heavily with our sleep, in turn giving us red and sore eyes for the rest of the next day.
+Cutting down on drinks, such as alcohol and coffee, could also help to ward off puffiness in the mornings.
+Both types of these drinks can interfere heavily with our sleep, in turn giving us red and sore eyes for the rest of the next day.
 Try to drink your last cup of coffee well before bedtime to make sure you’re prepped for sleep, and reduce the amount of alcohol you consume when out with friends.
 The NHS advises against drinking more than 14 units of alcohol spread over a week.

 Try out some homemade remedies

 Getting bright and beautiful eyes doesn’t have to cost you – there are a few ways you can achieve natural freshness with things you’d find around the house.